kevin-crook-ucb/ucb_mids_w205_repo/README.md

 * By attending another section (with instructor approval)

 Participation Rubrics:
+* Maximum penalty per class meeting: -3
+* Each item missing
+  * With a reasonable explanation, no penalty
+  * Without a reasonable explanation, penalty -1
 * Come to class on time
 * Stay until the instructor dismisses class (or if it runs over, until the official end of class time)
 * Camera on at least 90% of class time (81 minutes out of 90 minutes)